LW315/325 Introduction to Obligations. Co-requisite LW650 Law of Contract.

 40% coursework consisting of a legal problem question and 60% examination.

-3. Use the knowledge of the law gained, and of its contextual and socio-economic underpinnings, to engage with questions of policy, regulation and change.
+Use the knowledge of the law and its context to engage with broader questions of policy, regulation and change.

-4. Demonstrate well-developed case reading skills, including an ability to understand and critique the arguments made and which may drive the outcome of a case, as well as policy and other considerations that may affect outcomes of cases.
+Demonstrate well-developed case reading skills.
+This will include the ability to understand and critique the legal and policy arguments which may drive the outcome of a case.

-5. Use cases, including judicial quotation (including from dissenting judgments), to help support (or negate) an argument.
+Use cases, including judicial quotations, to support (or negate) an argument.

-7. Conduct research into complex legal issues to discover the relevant rules and principles, relevant cases (or statutes), secondary or extra-legal sources and to use these to construct sophisticated arguments and legal opinions while recognising areas of uncertainty or contention.
+Conduct research into complex legal issues involving tort law and use primary, secondary and/or extra-legal sources in the construction of legal arguments while recognising areas of uncertainty or contention.